 Years later it was revamped as a Netflix series thanks to the enduring hilarity of the first three seasons and its grassroots fan base.
 Challenged with cast schedules, the fourth season on Netflix was not a huge success.

-Mrs. RBD and I barely made it through the whole season.
+Mrs. RBD and I barely made it through the whole fourth season an never tried the fifth.

 I didn’t watch the show when it originally aired, but Mrs. RBD turned me on to it while we were dating and we binge-watched the three seasons together.
 It’s an absurd but excellent piece of comedic work.